Fifteen Minute Read

 Companion Animal Parasite Council Map

-The Companion Animal Parasite Council provides a much clearer (and more up-to-date) picture regarding the risk your small dog runs of contracting Lyme disease in areas where you live or visit.
+The Companion Animal Parasite Council provides a much clearer (and more up-to-date) picture regarding the risks our small dogs run of contracting Lyme disease in areas where we live or visit.
 The council harnesses experts in “parasitology, internal medicine, public health, veterinary law, private practice, and association leadership.”

-We’re grateful for their work in defining the problem, although we (and most holistic veterinarians and animal nutritionists) would disagree with some of their encouragement regarding use of broad-spectrum pesticides.
+I’m grateful for their work in defining the problem, although I (and most holistic veterinarians and animal nutritionists) would disagree with some of their encouragement regarding use of broad-spectrum pesticides.

 How Serious Is Lyme Disease in Dogs?